Continuous Integration and Deployment with Codeship

 develop branch into

-master.
+controller.
 How often this should happen is up for (much) debate.

 Some say that every change to